marmelab/react-admin/packages/ra-tree-ui-materialui/README.md

 ## Roadmap

-* Support nested set hierarchical data
+* Support async fetch of nodes
 * `TreeSelectInput` to select a value inside the hierarchical data (with autocomplete showing the matched nodes)
 * `TreeInput` to edit a field containing hierarchical data as json
 * `TreeNodeField` to show a node and its hierarchie.
 It should recursively fetch the parents by default, allow a custom function to be supplied to fetch them in one call (`fetchHierarchy`) and fallback to a simple `depth` display (`--|--|--[NODE_LABEL]`) if a `depthSource` is supplied.
+* Support nested set hierarchical data

 ## License